5 stars

 • Availability of liquid funds to expand: while there is no minimum amount to operate a business in Canada, your company should be able to demonstrate sufficient funds to finance operations in Canada.
 We recommend setting aside at least CAD $100,000 to sustain the business during the first year of operations.

-• Rationale for expansion: your company should have good business reasons to expand to Canada.
-For example, better serving customers in North America or engaging in export activities from Canada are usually considered good reasons to expand.
+• The rationale for expansion: your company should have good business reasons to expand to Canada.
+For example, better-serving customers in North America or engaging in export activities from Canada are usually considered good reasons to expand.
 There may be other good reasons to expand, so make sure to discuss this aspect with your immigration lawyer.

 Requirements for Applicants:

-• Position in your home country: you must hold a position of an executive, senior manager, or specialized knowledge worker in your current company.
+• Position in your home country: You must hold an executive, senior manager, or specialized knowledge worker position in your current company.

 • Length of employment: You must demonstrate that you are currently employed by your home company and have at least 1 year of work experience in the past 3 years in this position for your company.